-On the lighter side, Vinny has completed four mystery novels (written not read) and is hopelessly stuck in the middle of a fifth.
+On the lighter side, Vinny has completed four mystery novels.

 Brad Waldron is a five-time winner of the Vistage International CEO OutPerformer Speaker of the Year and is the author of Present Naked – How to Deliver Any Presentation with Substance and Sizzle!

 Brad is a real business all-rounder.
 His is known for his room filling energy, infectious humor and battle proven insights that deliver immediate real-world applications.
 He provides a unique perspective in that he reigns from a dual exposure to winning – winning in business and winning in the sporting arena.

 As a Strategist he provides winning formulas that take individuals and organizations to the next level.
 He has positively impacted and accelerated the performance of leading global brands such as Microsoft, L’Oreal, Sony, Warner Bros and Diageo.

 As a MD and CEO, he is a high achiever with a proven track record of delivering outstanding financial results, leading and driving change, transforming customer relationships and creating a high-performance culture in teams.
 His unique blend of strategic commercial thinking and creative practical flair is highly valued by all with whom he works.